Rahm going places in a hurry with his rise to No. 1 in world

 “I wish I could just keep that birdie because it was one of the greatest shots of my life, right?” he said.

 So one of his greatest shots turned out to be a bogey.
-He can live that.
+He can live with that.

 Copyright 2020 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.